Tyrn/wei/the-insider-en.typ

      Date extended his hand and helped Bemish get up.
 They climbed the loose rocks uphill to the lighted altar house and space boat.

      Everything had already  been  done there.
-Bemish  counted the corpses - sixteen  people, five wore body suits or jeans and the  others were  locals.
+Bemish  counted the corpses---sixteen  people, five wore body suits or jeans and the  others were  locals.
 The gunpowder smell  of shots  mixed with the smell of fresh hemp and blood.
 Ashidan sat on a rock holding his head in his hands.